 “Situational awareness comes close to mimicking human capabilities in decision-making.
 Patients and their providers can now find peace of mind as the system only provides the relevant information that’s needed to the right individual.
 If a patient crashes, the telemetry will share the most pertinent information required with the nurses, doctors, operating room, medical tech, and family on a prioritized need-to-know basis.”

-You Can Explore the Context that Sets the Stage for Your Narrative Scenarios
+You Can Explore the Context that Sets the Stage for Your Narrative Scenes of the Future

 Your Narrative Scenarios won’t operate in a vacuum.
 By walking through the context, you can start to connect the dots and see how the puzzle fits together.